Hosted by Seattle Southside Tourism Authority and by Volta Construction Project Manager Eric Barnett

 Volta’s Seattle market recently hit a major milestone: 100+ charging stations have found their home in the Seattle major metropolitan area.
 Conveniently located at the places electric vehicle drivers already visit — grocery stores, drug stores, shopping centers and entertainment venues — Volta’s stations fit seamlessly into drivers’ daily lives.
 To see the extent of Volta’s charging infrastructure in Seattle, check out our network map.

-To celebrate and welcome our new community of Seattle drivers, we’ve consulted with some local Seattle experts to put together the perfect day or two of city exploration, all centered around finding Volta stations to charge up along the way.
+To celebrate and welcome our new community of Seattle drivers, we’ve consulted with some local Seattle experts to put together the perfect day or two of city exploration, all centered around exploring Volta's charging network along the way.

-First, let’s start our drive around Seattle with Volta’s very own Construction Project Manager Eric Barnett and his adorable dog Lobo, who have crafted a perfectly planned EV adventure, complete with a mix of productive and fun activities.
+First, let’s start our drive around Seattle with Volta’s very own Construction Project Manager Eric Barnett and his adorable dog Lobo, who have crafted a perfectly planned electric vehicle adventure, complete with a mix of productive and fun activities.

 Start your day with a charge at the Walgreens on Denny Way Volta station, Eric’s favorite location because of the view of the Space Needle in the background.
 While your car sips on electrons, stock up on the essentials at Walgreens, grab a coffee at a nearby cafe and pick up some snacks at the Whole Foods down the road.

 For a late breakfast, drive just six minutes to the historic Pike’s Place Market, famous for its craft stands and specialty foods shops, as well as an array of pop-up patios and heated balconies.
 From there, it’s time to get some fresh air and exercise — so let’s head to Discovery Park.

 A 25-minute drive from Broadway Market, Discovery Park is Seattle’s largest green space, featuring miles of picturesque trails for walking, running and biking — and beautiful views of the Puget Sound.